lizhanhui/elastic-stream/docs/architecture/overview.md

 To achieve maximum spatial locality, every component is armed with a cache.
 Frontend client caches hottest data in memory; Server nodes cache hot data in memory and warm data in SSDs; Frequently access OSS files are also cached in SSD.

 #### Flatbuffers
 It's true that our system is data-intensive; however, introduction of thread-per-core manages shift bottleneck from I/O to CPU.
-[Literature]((https://www.usenix.org/conference/fast23/presentation/li-qiang-deployed) shows that serialization and deserialization of RPCs on data path costs about 30% of CPU.
+[Literature](https://www.usenix.org/conference/fast23/presentation/li-qiang-deployed) shows that serialization and deserialization of RPCs on data path costs about 30% of CPU.
 Adopting flatbuffers avoids this overhead and results in 59% network throughput gain.

 ## Autonomous
-Being autonomous means our system is capable of self-management and self-healing.
+Being autonomous means our system should be capable of self-management and self-healing.
+They are crucial to reduce operational cost and simplify SRE efforts.
+Again, we achieve this goal through separation of concerns principle.

 ### Separation of Concern